Facing COVID-19, Safety is Our Top Priority

 You care about patients, we care about you.

 As the pandemic continues, nothing in recent times has thrust healthcare personnel into the spotlight like this.
 Frontline workers are recognized as heroes — finally receiving long deserved praise and recognition.
 And while “thank yous” are meaningful and appreciated, they don’t alleviate the overwhelming concerns regarding your working conditions.

 Everyone has been asking the same questions, from nurse personnel and healthcare professionals, to our account managers at All American and even the facilities themselves.
 What’s being done to keep people safe while providing critical care?
 We understand the worries that plague you each and every day as you go to work.
 They echo the same questions many facilities are asking themselves:

 Business as usual isn’t an option

 If there was ever a time to reinforce everyday practices to promote health and safety, it’s now.
-Facilities across the country are strengthening their protocols to keep both workers and patients safe.
+Facilities across the country have strengthened their protocols to keep both workers and patients safe.
 The key is understanding the risks, making safety the top priority and making sure you can do your job, while caring for yourself at the same time.